 I am transferring to UM-Flint.
 Can I get the Go Blue Guarantee?

-Full Time transfer students admitted with a transfer GPA of at least 3.5 are eligible.
+Full-Time transfer students admitted with a transfer GPA of at least 3.5 are eligible.
+GPA eligibility is determined based on their cumulative GPA across all colleges and universities previously attended.
 Your eligibility will be considered automatically when you complete the FAFSA and your family income and assets are considered.
 Transfer students may be eligible for up to four semesters of free tuition.

 Will periods of enrollment at another institution be included in the years eligible for the Go Blue Guarantee?